Open-STEM/IntroToRoboticsV2/course/robot_control/prop_distance_tracker.rst

 we would want to drive forward 10cm, so we would want a positive error to make our motors spin forward.

 **Control Output**: In this case, this is our motor effort.
 This is because we want to drive with a speed proportional to the distance error.
-As a reminder for P control, this will be calculated as :code:`motor_effort = Kp * error`.
+As a reminder for P control, this will be calculated as :code:`motorEffort = Kp * error`.

 **Kp**: This is our proportional gain.
 Though we will need to tune this value, we can guess a somewhat reasonable value by considering the range of values our error can take, and the domain of our control output.
 In this case, if we're 30cm away